XML-Travelgate/xtg-content-articles-pub/docs/hub/data-structure.md

 permalink: /docs/hub/data-structure
 ---

-There is a common XML API structure that is used for all integration services.
+There is one XML API structure used for all integration services.

-The API structure has common elements and inside the body there are specific XML elements depending integration type.
+The API structure has common elements and inside the body there are specific XML elements depending on the type of integration .

-For information about the specific XML elements that travel inside the requests and response objects please check the documentation by required
+For more detailed information on the specific XML elements inside the requests and response objects, please choose from the API documentations below:
-API: